 This funding method we have used is known as the Projected Unit Method.
 As well as the whole fund, it is appropriate for individual employers that continue to admit new entrants to the Fund.
+This is the case for the Environment Agency.

 However, some participating employers may have a policy of not admitting new entrants.
 In this case, the membership profile will inevitably begin to age.
 Under these circumstances, the Projected Unit Method is arguably no longer appropriate and will not promote sufficient stability in the future service rate.
 For these employers, we will adopt a funding method known as the Attained Age Method, which effectively looks at the cost of benefits that members will earn over the entirety of their remaining working lifetime (rather than just the year following the valuation).
+This is the case for NRW.